CPA Exam Blueprints

 REG | 50% | 50% | - |

-The CPA Exam blueprints layout around 570 representative tasks that newly licensed CPAs (nlCPAs) should be able to demonstrate within their first two years of licensure.
+The CPA Exam Blueprints layout around 570 representative tasks that newly licensed CPAs (nlCPAs) should be able to demonstrate within their first two years of licensure.
 Each task is labeled with a corresponding skill level that follows a revised version of Bloom’s Taxonomy of Objectives.
 These skill levels, in order from easiest to most difficult, are Remembering and Understanding, Application, Analysis, and Evaluation.
-The table above depicts the four ability levels that correspond to each task on the CPA Exam.

 Section | Remembering and Understanding |